jerinphilip/tagtransfer/README.md

 This repository uses
 [bergamot-translator](https://github.com/browsermt/bergamot-translator), and
-pybindings currently provisioned in [lemonade](https://github.com/jerinphilip/lemonade) to experiement with the HTML translation functionality where-in the tags in source-text are transferred to a translated target sentence.
+pybindings currently provisioned in [lemonade](https://github.com/jerinphilip/lemonade) to experiment with the HTML translation functionality where-in the tags in source-text are transferred to a translated target sentence.